Holedroppersgithubacc2/Holedropperweb/README.md

 #Credits:

-This website was made by Allergic To Grass#0012 and a bit of help by SeeUd#5805
+This website was made by Allergic To Grass#0012 and a bit of help from SeeUd#5805

 ______________________________________________________________________________________________________________________________________